-To qualify for a unit, the household's gross income may not exceed the maximum income limit per household size as published annually by the Hawaii Housing Finance & Development Corporation (HHFDC).
+To qualify for Tax Credit, the household's gross income may not exceed the maximum income limit per household size as published annually by the Hawaii Housing Finance & Development Corporation (HHFDC).

-To qualify for Section 8 assistance, a household's gross income may not exceed the maximum income limit per household size for the Very Low Income limit (50% AMI) as published annually by HUD.
-Foster members are included in the member count when determining if the household meet the income limit requirements.
+To qualify for Section 8, household's gross income may not exceed the maximum income limit per household size for the Very Low Income limit (50% AMI) as published annually by HUD.